MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpufdisset.md

 The
-<b>WPUFDIsSet</b> function checks the membership of the specified socket handle.
+**WPUFDIsSet** function checks the membership of the specified socket handle.

 ## -parameters